 - A variety of cookbooks – Sometimes, you may have some free time and want to cook fresh.
 It’s easy when you have teachers at standby.
 Cookbooks are useful but make sure to have reliable sources that meets your needs.
 You don’t want mundane recipes or anything too complex if short on time.
 Stick to easy to do dishes that requires a handful of ingredients.

 - Go for fresh ingredients – There are many processed foods out there full of additives and unnecessary ingredients.
-This can come in the form of boxes, packages, bottles that is only flavorful and low health benefits.
+This can come in the form of boxes, packages, bottles that is only flavourful and low health benefits.

 You can substitute your sugar biscuits for some oat ones.
 You can replace conventional salt for sea salt or choosing orange juice over fizzy drinks.